“Challenge yourself with overnight, offshore passages, and night time landfalls!”

 You will be responsible for purchasing your own inflatable PFD/harness, tether, and personal strobe light – amongst other safety items.
 A passport is most likely required for all Caribbean courses.

 Each course provides 16 hours of classroom based instruction.

 WEEK/WEEKEND: Wednesday – Sunday in a liveaboard situation.

-Caribbean (seven day trip) = $2,999 per person (minimum of three to hold class in the Caribbean) plus an ASA text No books currently match this course curriculum, so no book is sold for this course.
+Caribbean (seven day trip) = $3,299 per person (minimum of three to hold class in the Caribbean) plus an ASA text No books currently match this course curriculum, so no book is sold for this course.